drmlbrt/az_hornet_mapper/readme.md

 Only then the program can read and understand the input.

-> Install latest version of Python
+> Install the latest version of Python

 > In terminal pip install the requirements file
 > '''